 White clover thrives best in a cool, moist climate on soils with ample lime, phosphate, and potash.
 In general, white clover is best adapted to clay and silt soils in humid and irrigated areas.
 It grows successfully on sandy soils with a high water table or irrigated droughty soils when adequately fertilized.
 White clover seldom roots deeper than 2 feet, which makes it adapted to shallow soils when adequate moisture is available.

-The standard seeding rate is 2 to 4 pounds/acre, planted at a depth of 1/4 to 1/2 inch.
-For pasture establishment, seeds are drilled into a well-prepared seedbed that has been plowed, harrowed, and compacted to produce a firm seedbed.
-The seeds are inoculated before seeding.
-For stabilization use, seeds are broadcast on roadside cuts and fills by cyclone seeders hydroseeders, or blower-type equipment.
+The standard seeding rate for white clover seed is 2 to 4 pounds/acre, planted at a depth of 1/4 to 1/2 inch.
+For pasture establishment, white clover seed is drilled into a well-prepared seedbed that has been plowed, harrowed, and compacted to produce a firm seedbed.
+With white clover seed, the seeds are inoculated before seeding.
+For stabilization use, seeds are broadcast on roadside cuts and fills by cyclone seeders, hydro-seeders, or blower-type equipment.
 The proper time of seeding is determined by seasonal and moisture conditions.
 This may vary from April to May.
 Late summer and fall seedings should be conducted while adequate moisture is still in the soil to assure establishment before freezing.

 Management for forage is aimed at maintaining 40% to 50% clover.
 Close grazing (2 inch stubble height) favors clover, whereas light grazing favors grass.
 Well-fertilized grass will outgrow clover in fall and winter and could smother the clover.
 Spring applications of nitrogen will stimulate grass and provide early feed, but excessive rates are detrimental to the clover stand.
 Phosphate applications are broadcast in fall or spring according to soil tests.
 Sulfur, boron, or magnesium may be needed for maximum production on some soils in the western part of white clover’s range.